giuseppefilitto/img-segm/README.md

 #### ``` --3D```

-When enabled plot the a 3D mesh plot of the segmented areas
+When enabled plot the a 3D mesh of the segmented areas.
 ```bash
    python -m MRIsegm --dir='/path/to/input/series/'  --3D
 ```